 Dogs love safe, comfortable places.
 Puppies especially like to lay with their back against something.
-Line the sides of your puppy’s crate with soft blankets or little pillows and It will remind your puppy of the way he used to lay against his litter mates and mom!
+Line the sides of your puppy’s crate with soft blankets or little pillows and It will remind him of the way he used to lay against his litter mates and mom!

 Then drape another blanket over the crate to make it feel secure and comfortable and block out many bright light.

-You can put some big stuffed toys in it (as long as he does not attempt to eat them) so your puppy has something to snuggle up against.
+You can put his favorite toy in it (as long as he does not attempt to eat them) so your puppy has something to snuggle up against.
 Many puppies will love to sleep with a worn shirt of their owners, as it will give them the feeling of comfort and company.